charlesweir/Google-Literature-Review/README.md

     # Comments with the hash character
     SERP_API_KEY: 92340184908390218409819aslkjfk13948

 The notebooks are tested and working at the time of upload.
 They are suitable for modification for any similar literature review based on Google Scholar.
-FirstStep.ipynb and Snowballing.ipynb will require obvious and minor changes; Analysis has more tailoring to the specific needs of the survey, but is offered for whatever value it may offer.
+FirstStep.ipynb and Snowballing.ipynb will require obvious and minor changes; Analysis.ipynb has more tailoring to the specific needs of the survey, but is usable for whatever value it may offer.

 Charles Weir